gortonator/bsds-6650/labs/lab-2.md

 This will create a simple web application structure in your project

 ### Step 3: Create Servlets
+1. The API we'll work from is on [Swagger](https://app.swaggerhub.com/apis/cloud-perf/SkiDataAPI/1.1#/free).
+We'll just work on the POST and GET for /skiers, not the full API.
 1. Add Servlet dependency to your [pom.xml](https://maven.apache.org/pom.html#What_is_the_POM) (use your own `groupId` and `artifactId`)
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>